2010 Sri Lankan presidential election: Misuse of state resources

 There were accusations of widespread misuse of state property during the election campaign.
+Election observers and advocacy groups questioned the fundamental fairness of the campaign, accusing Rajapaksa of using state resources to finance his run.
 State-owned institutions paid for numerous advertisements supporting Rajapaksa, while public officials, state owned buildings and vehicles were allegedly used for Rajapaksa's campaign.
-State-owned television stations gave extensive coverage to Rajapaksa's campaign, with little mention of other candidates.
-Elections Commissioner Dissanayake criticised the government for not preventing the misuse of state resources.
+State-owned television stations and news channels gave extensive coverage to Rajapaksa's campaign, with little to no mention of opposition candidates.
+Election commissioner Dayananda Dissanayake criticised the government for their misuse of state resources.
+Dissanayake claimed that the state media violated his guidelines, government institutions misbehaved, and in protest Dissanayake asked for approval to resign: "I request to be released," he said, just after he announced the results.

 Voting

 Postal voting for the presidential election took place on 12 and 13 January 2010.
 A grace period was granted until noon on 26 January for postal voters.
 Applications for this form of absentee voting totalled 458,154, with 401,118 applications accepted by the Elections Department.
 More than 80% of postal voters cast their votes on 12 and 13 January, this period ending with "no major incidents" according to the National Polls Observation Centre and the People's Action for Free and Fair Election (PAFFREL).

 Voting for the presidential election began at 7:00 am on 26 January 2010.
 A total of 11,098 election centres and 888 counting centres were set up throughout the country.
 The Elections Commissioner had requested that voters cast their ballots early in the day.

 Rajapaksa voted in the morning at Medamulana, as did opposition leader Ranil Wickremesinghe in Colombo.
-Candidate Fonseka did not vote, claiming that he had not been allowed to do so despite his eligibility.
+NDF candidate Fonseka did not vote, claiming that he had not been allowed to do so despite his eligibility.
 The government later challenged this, stating that if he were not qualified to vote, he would "not (be) entitled to become elected".
-It announced that legal action would be sought against his candidacy, although the election commissioner had ruled that he was eligible to run in the election.
+It was announced that legal action would be sought against his candidacy, although the election commissioner had ruled that he was eligible to run in the election.
 By the time voting ended at 4.00 pm, over 70% of eligible voters had turned out, though in the Northern and Eastern provinces, figures were less than 20%.
 Sri Lanka's stock market recorded an all-time high on election day; the Colombo Stock Exchange jumped 1.58%, putting it up 131% since the end of the war.